lannerate/myApp-elixir-phoenix/README.md

-# The First App with Elixir Phoenix Framework
+# The App with Elixir Phoenix Framework

-## The Phoenix is Productive.
+## Productive.
 Reliable.
 Fast.
 Elixir Phoenix - A productive web framework that does not compromise speed and maintainability. which is written in Elixir, and our application code will also be written in Elixir.